Overview of Home Assistant capabilities

 - Devices respond within a second or two on a local network.

-- Automations run when triggers occur and record traces in the UI.
+- Automations run when triggers fire and record traces in the UI.

-- If internet fails, local device control and local automations still work for supported integrations.
+- If the internet fails, local control and local automations still work for supported integrations.

 Troubleshooting